ArkLiu/arkliu.github.io/posts/2024/02/databricks-connect-to-amazon-kinesis.md

 There are 2 tasks in this step.

-#### 2.1 A new IAM role in the Databricks deployment account to assume the role in the Kinesis account
+#### 2.1 IAM role to allow Databricks deployment role to assume

-This is the role that Databricks deploymeny account will use to assume the role in the Kinesis account.
+This is the IAM role that Databricks deployment role will use to assume the role in the Kinesis account.

 The policy is very simple and clean.
 It only allows `sts:AssumeRole` to the role created in the previous step.

 ```hcl
 resource "aws_iam_role" "kinesis_service_role" {